Mining powerhouse Australia to tighten up exploration rules

 Under the planned changes — which, when adopted, will apply to all locally-listed miners — a company will need to acknowledge publicly any environmental risks to their projects.
 In addition, a qualified professional, with experience in mining, is required for the technical sign off on a project, and must now display their credentials publicly.

-“To the extent that any proposals impact on the Listing Rules and our guidance, our main interest will be that the changes continue to encourage strong and consistent disclosure on our market of mining exploration results and estimates of resources and reserves,” an ASX spokesperson told Bloomberg.
+“To the extent that any proposals impact on the Listing Rules and our guidance, our main interest will be that the changes continue to encourage strong and consistent disclosure on our market of mining exploration results and estimates of resources and reserves,” a spokesperson for the Australian Securities Exchange told Bloomberg.

-No mining entity listed on the ASX will be exempt from the changes, which are expected to take effect next year, according to Hunt.
+No mining entity listed on the exchange will be exempt from the changes, which are expected to take effect next year, according to Hunt.
+Stakeholders will be consulted over the coming weeks.

 (By Paul-Alain Hunt and Georgina McKay)